The WordPress Database Structure

 In the images below, you can see two different post_types,revision and attachment which are stored in the same wp_posts table:

-The table wp_postmeta, just like the table wp_usermeta, extends the table wp_posts with more data and can be used by other plugins as well.
+The table wp_postmeta, just like the table wp_usermeta, extends the table wp_posts with more data, which can be used by other plugins as well.

-For instance, social sharing plugins like MashShare store the share count for a particular post in this table, and the Yoast SEO plugin stores custom open graph tags, posts, and URL data there.
+For instance, the popular Yoast SEO plugin stores custom open graph tags, posts, and URL data in this table.

 wp_terms,